Project introduction and background information

 Results and learnings

 The first step is literature review on digital testing, followed by the assessment of the capabilities of Canvas and Cirrus.
 Branching assessments and personalized learning are an important topic in e-learning at the moment.
-We will inventorize possible structures to give shape to this.
+We inventorized possible structures to give shape to this.

-In the second phase we will develop prototypes to quickly explore the possibilities for personalized learning.
-We will evaluate the options for question development and inclusion and pick one of the options to develop in a fully functional assessment tool.
+In the second phase we developed prototypes to quickly explore the possibilities for personalized learning.
+We evaluated the options for question development and inclusion and pick one of the options to develop in a fully functional assessment tool.

-Finally we will develop a digital assessment tool for the course 4DB00 that will be used an evaluated in the study year 2018-2019.
+We developed a digital assessment tool for the course 4DB00 that was used an evaluated in the study year 2018-2019.